nredell/shapFlex/README.md

 are an intuitive and theoretically sound model-agnostic diagnostic tool to understand both **global feature importance** across all instances in a data set and instance/row-level **local feature importance** in black-box machine learning models.

-**NOTE TO USERS: THE SYMMETRIC SHAPLEY VALUE ALGORITHM HAS BEEN TESTED FOR ACCURACY WITH SIMUALTED AND APPLIED DATA (UNIT TESTS COMING);
-HOWEVER, THE ASYMMETRIC, CAUSAL SHAPLEY VALUE ALGORITHM IS STILL BEING EVALUATED FOR ACCURACY.
-I'LL REMOVE THIS NOTE WHEN I'M CONFIDENT THAT ITS WORKING...IT'S JUST EASIER TO WORK OUT OF THE MASTER BRANCH :)**

 This package implements the algorithm described in [Štrumbelj and Kononenko's (2014) sampling-based Shapley approximation algorithm](https://link.springer.com/article/10.1007%2Fs10115-013-0679-x) to compute the stochastic Shapley values for a given model feature and the algorithm described in